varun7654/ai-coding-tutor/README.md

 Modifiers should be placed after the test case code block that you want them to apply to.

-If you want to add multiple modifiers to one test case, you should separate them with new lines.
+If you want to add multiple modifiers to one test case, you should separate them with *two* new lines.

 - repeat=\<number\>: This modifier will repeat the test case the specified number of times.
   This is useful for testing functions where you're randomly generating input values.